milvus-io/milvus/README.md

 Milvus is an open-source vector database built to power AI applications and embedding similarity search.
 Milvus makes unstructured data search more accessible, and provides a consistent user experience regardless of the deployment environment.

-Both Milvus Standalone and Milvus Cluster are available.
+Milvus 2.0 is a cloud-native vector database with storage and computation separated by design.
+All components in this refactored version of Milvus are stateless to enhance elasticity and flexibility.
+For more architecture datails, see [Milvus Architecture Overview](https://milvus.io/docs/v2.0.0/architecture_overview.md).

 Milvus was released under the [open-source Apache License 2.0](https://github.com/milvus-io/milvus/blob/master/LICENSE) in October 2019.
 It is currently a graduate project under [LF AI & Data Foundation](https://lfaidata.foundation/).